-Fast loading pages directly contribute to page views, SEO, and user experience.
-By having a fast loading website, you can obtain the benefits a website can offer.
+Fast-loading pages directly contribute to page views, SEO, and user experience.
+By having a fast-loading website, you can obtain the benefits a website can offer.
 So, how exactly can a fast WordPress website help you boost sales and leads?

 Based on a study, most web visitors expect a website to load in less than two seconds.
-Once it reaches more than three seconds to load, assume that the visitor will abandon your page.
+Once it takes more than three seconds to load, assume the visitor will abandon your page.
 This scenario is common since users will mostly lose their patience while waiting for it to load.